Insights

 Investment Insights by our experts and thought leaders

-We expect Asian local government bonds to perform well in 2025, supported by accommodative central banks amid an environment of benign inflation and moderating growth.
-The ongoing global easing cycle is expected to lower global yields, further supporting Asian bond markets.
+We continue to believe that Asia’s local government bonds are positioned to perform well, supported by accommodative central banks amid an environment of benign inflation and moderating growth.

-Navigating Japan Equities: Monthly Insights From Tokyo (January 2025)
+Navigating Japan Equities: Monthly Insights From Tokyo (March 2025)

 For more information on Nikko Asset Management's UCITS or tailored investment mandates, please contact: